 With time, it can become difficult for families to care for their loved ones.
 The care needs for seniors may become more complex with age, while their family caregivers juggle jobs, commitments and care for their children.
 Even when they do try, families may feel that their loved ones may be looked after better in elderly care homes.

 However, many seniors prefer to stay in their own homes.
 Care homes can become expensive as care needs increase.
 The seniors have to give up their independence and familiar surroundings, and there is no personalized care as care homes need to assign a single caregiver to multiple seniors to make their business feasible.

-We discussed the benefits of live-in care were discussed in a previous post.
-In this post, we discuss the considerations that need to be taken into account when choosing a live-in caregiver.
+We discussed the benefits of live-in care in a previous post.
+In this post, we discuss the considerations that need to be taken into account when choosing and hiring a live-in caregiver.

 The importance of a thorough due diligence